Bard Hall is the perfect place to make connections and find your rhythm at Columbia University Irving Medical Center.

 - Five-drawer dresser

-- Most rooms contain a pedestal sink, medicine cabinet, and towel bar.
+- Most rooms: pedestal sink, medicine cabinet, and towel bar

-- Kitchen: One communal kitchen on the eleventh floor equipped with stoves, refrigerators, sinks, microwaves, and a beverage vending machine.
+- Kitchen: One communal kitchen on the 11th floor equipped with stoves, refrigerators, sinks, microwaves, and a beverage vending machine

 - Elevator service

-- Laundry: Card-operated washers and dryers are on the second floor.
+- Laundry: Card-operated washers and dryers on the second floor

 - 24-hour security

-- Mailboxes and Package Delivery: Packages can be picked up at the Bard Hall Mailroom, Room 109, open Monday–Friday, 10 a.m.–6 p.m.
+- Mailboxes and package delivery: Packages can be picked up at the Bard Hall Mailroom, Room 109, open Monday through Friday, 10 a.m.–6 p.m.

-- Student Meal Plan: Meals are served in the Bard Hall Ballroom in the basement.
-Visit the Faculty Club for more information.
+- Student meal plan: Meals are served in the Bard Hall Ballroom in the basement.
+See the Faculty Club for more information.

-- Included in rent: Electricity, heat, hot/cold water.
-Wireless internet provided by CUMC IT.
+- Included in rent: Electricity, heat, hot and cold water.
+Wireless internet is provided by CUIMC IT.